 What is an Ebola or Marburg virus infection?

-Ebola and Marburg virus diseases are rare but often deadly diseases that are caused by the Ebola or Marburg virus.
+Ebola and Marburg virus diseases are rare but can cause serious illness and death.
+They are caused by the Ebola or Marburg virus.
 A person who is sick with one of these viruses can spread the infection to others.
 These are known as hemorrhagic viruses, because they can cause severe bleeding.

 These viruses started in Africa, and that is where most cases of the disease have happened.
 Infections have occurred in other parts of the world when people with the disease traveled there.